Seeing a Dental Specialist 101

 Take these next steps after you’re referred to a dental specialist:

-1. Research the specialist(s) you’re dentist referred.
+1. Research the specialist(s) you’re dentist referred to.

 2. Ensure s/he is a participating dentist in your insurance’s network.